-APRA's intervention powers have historically included: investigation, directions, enforceable undertakings, licence qualifications, appointment of an external manager.36 Consideration of enhancements to resolution powers, particularly allowing earlier intervention, had been in progress in the years leading up to the GFC, although there had been little legislative action or, luckily, cause for use of such powers.37
+APRA's intervention powers have historically included: investigation, directions, enforceable undertakings, licence qualifications, appointment of an external manager.
+Consideration of enhancements to resolution powers, particularly allowing earlier intervention, had been in progress in the years leading up to the GFC, although there had been little legislative action or, luckily, cause for use of such powers.
+Very support of the control of the control